OldHungarian/old-hungarian-font/README.md

 The font supports all basic characters from the Old Hungarian block (U+10C80 - U+10CFF), and also some of the more common ligatures.
 The list of supported glyphs can be found in [GLYPHS.md](GLYPHS.md)

+It also includes the two punctuation used in Old Hungarian: U+2E41 and U+2E42

 Licence
 =======